(updated on 18/9/2021)

 A mid-term “review of national cohesion allocations in 2024, taking into account the latest available statistics,” is also foreseen.
 This could lead to an adjustment of up to €10 billion for all countries.

-They will be prepared by national authorities for the ERDF, the Cohesion Fund, the ESF+ and the EMFF in a more simplified way (maximum 35 pages).
-Local and regional authorities authorities, economic and social partners, civil society and research bodies will be key partners to these agreements.
+They are to be prepared by national authorities for the ERDF, the Cohesion Fund, the ESF+ and the EMFF in a more simplified way (maximum 35 pages).
+Local and regional authorities, economic and social partners, civil society and research bodies should be key partners to these agreements.

 European territorial cooperation” goal (Interreg)

-Regarding Resources for Interreg, the Council’s “Negotiation Box” presented on 10 July included a total of € 7 930 (below the original Commission’s proposal of 8 430 million in May 2018, or the Parliament’s 11 166 million from their First reading in March 2019), increased to 7 950 million, and finally to 8 050 million, distributed as follows:
+Regarding Resources for Interreg, the Council’s “Negotiation Box” presented on 10 July 2021 included a total of € 7 930 (below the original Commission’s proposal of 8 430 million in May 2018, or the Parliament’s 11 166 million included in their First reading in March 2019), increased to 7 950 million, and finally to 8 050 million, distributed as follows:

 (a) € 5 800 million for maritime and land cross-border cooperation (strand A);